Fundraisers make pitch for Trump at hedge fund conference

-LAS VEGAS Top fundraisers for Donald Trump made pitches on Wednesday to prominent hedge fund investors to line up behind the presumptive Republican presidential nominee as he seeks to raise $1 billion for the general election campaign.
+LAS VEGAS May 11 Top fundraisers for Donald Trump on Wednesday were making pitches to prominent hedge fund investors to line up behind the presumptive Republican presidential nominee as he seeks to raise $1 billion for the general election campaign.

-The New York billionaire businessman was a topic of discussion as some 2,000 hedge fund managers, investors, lawyers and journalists gathered in Las Vegas for the SkyBridge Alternatives Conference, known as SALT, the industry's most prominent annual meeting.
+The New York billionaire businessman was a topic of discussion as some 2,000 hedge fund managers, investors, lawyers and journalists gathered in Las Vegas for SALT, the hedge fund industry's most prominent annual meeting.

-Steven Mnuchin, Trump's newly appointed national finance chairman and a private investor himself, met with some of the attending hedge fund managers, including Kenneth Griffin, a prominent Republican donor who previously supported U.S. Senator Marco Rubio of Florida, said a person with direct knowledge of the matter.
+When David Rubenstein, the co-founder of private equity powerhouse Carlyle Group, kicked off the three-day conference by asking the audience which candidate they thought would move into the White House in January after November's election, the vast majority did not express an opinion.

-In an onstage interview, Griffin, the billionaire founder of powerful hedge fund firm Citadel, did not address the presidential campaign.
-A spokesman for Griffin did not respond to a request for comment.
+Rubenstein joked the winner would likely be 69 years old, come from New York and be blond, listing things that fit both Trump and Democratic presidential front-runner Hillary Clinton, who turns 69 in October.

 Trump is the last man standing in the Republican race after U.S. Senator Ted Cruz of Texas and Ohio Governor John Kasich dropped out last week.
 Trump, who has never held elective office, is trying to unite Republicans behind his candidacy after a primary election campaign in which his fiery rhetoric on trade, immigration and Muslims rankled party elites.